raspberrypilearning/xai-challenge-text-classifier/en/step_3.md

 --- task ---

-To see how successful your model is at classifying heroes and villains, test your model by typing in a quote.
+To see how successful your model is at classifying heroes and villains, test your model by typing a quote into the field that appears.

-![](images/test_text.png)
+**IMPORTANT:** Make sure you don't use a quote that already exists in your training data!
+If you are using the quotes from the [spreadsheet](https://docs.google.com/spreadsheets/d/1Ge1xmn6gPoQhs78Rh5CQKVKYwNRW_9yOdhehtsKEFwo/edit?usp=sharing), make sure to use quotes from the TRAINING DATA tab!

 --- /task ---

 --- task ---

 Click the **Test** button to test your model.
+Your model will predict whether the text you entered is heroic or villainous and will tell you the level of confidence the model has in that prediction.

+![](images/test_text.png)
+In this example, the model is only 19% certain the quote from the Wizard of Oz is spoken by a hero.
+(It is - Dorothy says it!)
+19% is not a very good confidence score; most commercial classification applications need to operate around 95-99% confidence!

 --- /task ---

 --- task ---

-Once you have tested a few of the images, answer the following questions in your **blueprint**:
+Once you have tested a few different quotes, think about these important things:

 1. Describe the results of your testing.
 How accurate was the model?
 2. Why do you think the prediction is sometimes  wrong?